streamnative/mop/README.md

     mqttListeners=mqtt://127.0.0.1:1883
     advertisedAddress=127.0.0.1
     ```

-### Restart Pulsar brokers to load MoP
+### Load MoP protocol handler

-After you have installed the MoP protocol handler to Pulsar broker, you can restart the Pulsar brokers to load MoP.
+After you install the MoP protocol handler to Pulsar broker, you can restart the Pulsar brokers to load the MoP protocol handler.

 ### How to use Proxy

-To use proxy, complete the following steps.
+To use the proxy, follow the following steps.
 For detailed steps, refer to [Deploy a cluster on bare metal](http://pulsar.apache.org/docs/en/deploy-bare-metal/).

 1. Prepare a ZooKeeper cluster.